girl and lampThe holiday celebrations in Unitarian Universalist congregations reflect the six Sources of our faith.

 We Call Our Beloved Dead/Samhain

 Whether you call it Samhain, Dia de los Muertos, or All Hallows’ Eve: this is the season to remember and honor our ancestors and beloved dead.
-Congregants are invited to bring photos of deceased loved ones (pets too!) to add to our communal altar as we gather in memory and celebration of those who have gone before us.
+Congregants are invited to bring photos of deceased loved ones to add to our communal altar as we gather in memory and celebration of those who have gone before us.
 We call the names of congregants who have died in the past year.

 Chalice Soup/Founders’ Day